FactorioSharp/FactorioRconSharp/README.md

 string playerName = await client.ReadAsync(g => g.Game.Players[index].Name);
 ```

-To make it possible to use variables from the outside, the `ReadAsync` and `WriteAsync` methods can be given a context:
+To make it possible to use variables from the outside, the `ReadAsync` and `ExecuteAsync` methods can be given a context:
 - either a single value:

 ```c#